Distinguishing number of Urysohn metric spaces: Introduction

-In this paper, we consider the case of countable homogeneous metric spaces.
-In particular, we consider the case of the countable \emph{homogeneous Urysohn spaces} $\US$ for a given countable spectrum $S \subseteq \Reals +$, which are the Fra\"iss\'e limits of all finite metric spaces whose spectrum a subset of $S$.
-Note that not every subset $S$ can be the spectrum of such a Urysohn metric space, and a necessary and sufficient condition is known as the ``4-value'' condition, which is precisely when metric triangles amalgamate; when this is the case we call $S$ a \emph{universal spectrum}.
-Depending on $S$, the automorphism group of $\US$ may or may not be primitive.
+In this paper, we consider the case of homogeneous countable \emph{Urysohn metric spaces} $\US$ for a given countable spectrum $S \subseteq \Reals +$, constructed as the Fra\"iss\'e limits of all finite metric spaces whose spectrum is a subset of $S$.
+Note that not every subset $S$ can be the spectrum of such a Urysohn metric space, and a necessary and sufficient condition is known as the ``4-values'' condition, which is precisely when metric triangles amalgamate; when this is the case we call $S$ a \emph{universal spectrum}.
+Depending on $S$, we will see that the automorphism group of $\US$ may or may not be primitive; we do not have a characterization for a spectrum to yield a primitive automorphism group of its corresponding Urysohn space.

-These countable metric spaces are very much related to {\emph the} well known (uncountable) Urysohn space, the complete separable metric space which is both homogeneous and universal; it is the completion of the countable homogeneous Urysohn spaces using the rationals as spectrum.
-See for example \cite{cam,mell}.
+These countable metric spaces are very much related to the well known (uncountable) Urysohn space, the complete separable metric space which is both homogeneous and universal; it is the completion of the countable homogeneous Urysohn spaces using the rationals as spectrum.
+See, for example, \cite{cam,mell}.

-The main result of the paper is as follows, with proof given at the end of Section~\ref{dsec} below.
-We use $\omega$ to denote the set of non-negative integers.
+The main result of the paper is as follows.

 \begin{thm*}[Main Theorem] Let $\SetS \subseteq \Reals +$ be a countable universal spectrum and $\US$ the countable homogeneous structure with spectrum $S$.
-Then $\dis(\US)=2 \mbox{ or } \omega$, and the following items hold. \begin{enumerate} \item If $\SetS$ has a positive limit. then $\dis(\US)=2$ \item If $\SetS$ has no positive limits but has 0 as a limit, then $\dis(\US) = 2$ if and only if $S$ contains arbitrarily large elements of arbitrarily small distance. \item If $\SetS$ does not have a limit. then $\dis(\US)=2$ if and only if $S$ contains two elements of distance smaller than the minimum positive element of $\SetS$. \end{enumerate} \end{thm*}
+We then have that $\dis(\US)=2 \mbox{ or } \omega$, and the following items hold. \begin{enumerate} \item If $\SetS$ has a positive limit (not necessarily in $\SetS$), then $\dis(\US)=2$. \item If $\SetS$ has no positive limits but has 0 as a limit, then $\dis(\US) = 2$ if and only if $S$ contains arbitrarily large elements of arbitrarily small distance. \item If $\SetS$ does not have a limit, then $\dis(\US)=2$ if and only if $S$ contains two elements of distance smaller than or equal to the minimum positive element of $\SetS$. \end{enumerate} \end{thm*}

+The proof is the result of analyzing the existence of various limit structures for the set $\SetS$ along the following lines, and the necessary lemmas will be proved in the remaining sections of the paper.

+\begin{proof} Let $\SetS$ be a universal spectrum.
+If $\SetS$ has a positive limit (not necessarily in $\SetS$), then $\dis(\US)=2$ by Lemma~\ref{lem:poslimno2}.
+If $\SetS$ has no positive limit but has 0 as a limit, then $\dis(\US)=2$ or $\omega$ by Lemma \ref{lem:infd0}.
+Moreover $\dis(\US)=2$ if and only if $\mathrm{gap}(\SetS_{\geq s})=0$ for some positive number $s\in \SetS$; as $\SetS$ is assumed to have no positive limit, this latter condition is equivalent to $\SetS$ containing arbitrarily large elements of arbitrarily small distance.